-The story of the match was the extraordinary strategy employed by the Frenchman, which raised a comparison with Mohammad Ali’s tactics in one of the most famous fights in boxing history.
+The story of the match for Djokovic was the extraordinary strategy employed by the Frenchman, which raised a comparison with Mohammad Ali’s tactics in one of the most famous fights in boxing history.

 When Ali beat George Foreman in the “Rumble in the Jungle” he did so after using “rope-a-dope” tactics, allowing Foreman to batter him on the ropes before responding with some big attacking blows of his own that eventually brought him victory over an exhausted opponent.